 Use a stiff brush and industrial type vacuum cleaner to dislodge and remove as much material as possible, starting at the top of the stove and working down to the bottom.
 Particular attention should be given to the air inlet controls which can become obstructed.
-A CVAC Ash Vacuum Cleaner is ideal for this process.
+A CVAC Ash Can Filter and vacuum cleaner is ideal for this process.